medikoo/deferred/README.md

 		}, 1000);
 	};

-Asynchronous function recieves callback argument.
-Callback handles both error and success, with exception for functions which result only with true or false value.
+Asynchronous function receives callback argument.
+Callback handles both error and success.
 There's easy way to turn those methods into promises and take advantage of promise design.
 There's `deferred.asyncToPromise` for that, let's use shorter name:

 	var a2p = deferred.asyncToPromise;

 	// we can also import it individually: a2p = require('deferred/lib/async-to-promise');

-This method can be used in various ways:
+This method can be used in various ways.
-In first way, we can assign it directly to asynchronous method:
+First way is to  assign it directly to asynchronous method:

 	afunc.a2p = a2p;

 	afunc.a2p(3, 4).then(function (n) {
-		console.log(n === 7);
+		console.log(n); // 7
 	});

 Second way is more traditional (I personally favor this one as it doesn't touch asynchronous function):